Probabilities of rare events in product kernel aggregation: An exact formula and phase diagram: Exponential Moments

 Then $x^{(1)}-x^{(2)}=\tau \zeta$.
 Since $x^{(1)}\geq x^{(2)}$ (see Eq.~\eqref{x1x2}) we have the condition $\zeta \geq 0$.
 As $x^{(1)}=\tau e^{x^{(1)}} /Z$ and $x^{(2)}=\tau e^{x^{(2)}}/Z$ taking the ratio $x^{(1)}/x^{(2)}$ in Eq.~\eqref{para} we obtain the equation satisfied by $\zeta$ to be

 $\zeta=0$ is always a solution of Eq.~\eqref{zeta}, corresponding to all $x_k$ being equal to $\tau/p$, with the associated value of $F(\{x\},\tau)$ given by Eq.~\eqref{class}.
-Depending on the values of $m_1$, $m_2$, and $\tau$, $\zeta$ can have up to two non-zero solutions.
+Depending on the values of $m_1$, $m_2$, and $\tau$, $\zeta$ can have up to two non-zero solutions (see below after Eq.~\eqref{eigenvalues}).

 We then have to find the critical point corresponding to the global maximum of $F_\tau(x)$.
 At the point of a local maximum $x_c$ the Hessian matrix $\nabla \otimes \nabla F_\tau(x_c)$ is negative definite.
 An explicit computation gives,